tkamag/aws-ressources/lambda.md

 In a **warm start**, the **Lambda service retains the environment instead of destroying it immediately**.
 This allows the function **to run again within the same execution environment**.
 This saves time by not needing to initialize the environment.
 ## C.3 Asynchronousand/Synchronous invocation
 The are two ways lambda function can be invoke:
-   * **Synchronous invocation**: Where the client send request to a lambda; the lambda does it job and returns a response to the client.
+   * **Synchronous invocation**: Where the client send request to a lambda; the lambda does it job (executes the codes we've uploaded, computation, connecxion to a database and so on) and returns a response to the client.
+So as a **caller** you know whether or not that function was successful.

    * **Asynchronous invocation**: Where client doesn't sent a request to the lamnda, it places it on a queue that is internal to the lambda.
 After the client successfully places the event on the queue, it considers its job done, **the client is not waiting any response from the lambda**.
 When the lambda is not busy, it takes the request even from the sueue and processes it.
+   * > **Here we follow the process of drop the message and move on.** We don't care wherher or not it actually succeeded.

-When we click on a **test buttom** in the console, ware invoking **the functions synchronous ly**, we need to xait for lambda to return a response.
+When we click on a **test buttom** in the console, ware invoking **the functions synchronously**, we need to xait for lambda to return a response.
+> **You have the choice of using Asynchronous or synchronous, this is control via a parameter that you pass in when you're using the SDK**
+> The lambda function is not bound to the invokation type and you can switch between these two at any time**

 ## C.4 Dead Letter Queue
 A **Dead Leter queue** is queue to which messages in our ceses events are sent if they cannot be successfull process by our lambda.